-&lt;sup>18 State ex rel.
+&lt;sup>18 See State ex rel.
 Landis v.
 Harris, supra at 562-563.

-&lt;sup>19 License Acquisitions, LLC, supra at 1142-1143.
+See also License Acquisitions, LLC, supra at 1142-1143.

-&lt;sup>20 Ch.
+&lt;sup>19 Ch.
 2015-182, Laws of Fla., which provided the charter for a proposed City of Panacea.
 In the referendum provided in the act the voters rejected the proposed incorporation.

-&lt;sup>21 The bill should identify the specific sections and subsections of statute from which the local area is being exempted.
+&lt;sup>20 The bill should identify the specific sections and subsections of statute from which the local area is being exempted.